mohiljainmj/jain-portfolio/page3.md

 This is the visualization that I had redesigned as per my own critique and also the feedback that I had received from the two users I spoke to.

 <div class="flourish-embed flourish-chart" data-src="visualisation/7781695"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+In this visualization, I have used stacked bar chart from flourish.
+From the original data source, I have seggregated the data as per the category into 4 different bar charts.